 - Model sailboat area (radio controlled)

 - Physical fitness course – 12 stations – Area II

 - Picnic areas – first come, first served, and reserved areas

 - El Dorado Frontier – Train Ride and Party Packages

 - Or visit: www.theeldoradofrontier.com

 - Call (805) 650 – 7770

 - Archery Classes – El Dorado Archers

-- Free classes held every Saturday.
-Must be 8 years old or older to participate.
+- Classes held every Saturday.
+Must be 8 years old or older to participate. $5 per person, cash only.
 Safety class must be taken before participation in archery lessons.